abbasizadeh/Git-Guide/README.md

 we can add it like this: git add page*

-- git commit -m 'message' --> commits the added file if you get stuck in git bash message environment write ':wq' and press 'Enter'
+- git commit -m 'message' --> commits the added file
+- git show CommitCode  --> shows what happened in the commit

+if you get stuck in git bash message environment write ':wq' and press 'Enter'

 - git log  --> shows the commits